Tuscany » What to Do » Shopping »

 The Mall is the most famous shopping outlet in Tuscany and one of the first ones to open in the region.
 It's located not too far from the Incisa-Reggello exit on the A1 highway and you will find several signs after the exit showing the way.
 In addition, there are regular buses that go to The Mall departing from Florence's SITA bus station in front of the SMN train station.

 In addition to the SITA buses, there are other options to get there without a car.
-First, The Mall itself can organize a special bus.
-Just email them at info@themall.it (minimum 2 people, cost 25 euros per person).
-Otherwise, Caftours.com provides a shopping tour that will take you to both The Mall as well as to the Prada outlet in Montevarchi (cost 21 euro per person).
-This is a good option if you also were planning on going to the Prada outlet.
-Finally, the last option is to take the train to Rignano sull'Arno and then a taxi to The Mall (about 4 euros for the train per person each way, plus about 10 euros for the taxi).
+First, The Mall itself can organize a special shuttle bus that picks you up at your hotel.
+Just email them at info@themall.it (minimum 2 people, cost 35 euros per person round trip).
+Another option is to take the train to Rignano sull'Arno and then a taxi to The Mall (about 4 euros for the train per person each way, plus about 10 euros for the taxi).
 Given all the buses SITA offers direct, the train is the least recommended option.
+Lastly, there are private tours run by local companies that will get you there, wait for you and then come back; this is obviously the most expensive option but also the most convenient.
+Below is one we have selected as an option.

 The Barberino Designer Outlet